hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 run EMPI processing over Resources when they are updated or created, but this is not the only context in which you would want to execute EMPI processing against resources.
 In the rules-tuning phase of your setup, you may use `$empi-batch-run` to quickly apply EMPI rules across multiple Resources.

-After the operation is complete, all targeted EMPI links will be removed from the system, and the Person resources which were involves in those links will be deleted and expunged from the server.
+After the operation is complete, all resources which matched the criteria will have been processed EMPI and will now have at least one EMPI link attached to them.

-This operation takes a single optional Parameter.
+This operation takes a single optional Parameter when used at the Resource of Server level.

 <table class="table table-striped table-condensed">
     <thead>